sachint97/book-cinema-api/README.md

 * User can sign up and login to application if they want to proceed to the booking.

-* User can select multiple seats and book tickets and proceed with the payment(payment gateway not integrated).
+* User can select multiple seats and book tickets and proceed to the payment(payment gateway not integrated).